openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Activity.rst

 data is also available for review in tabular format and can be downloaded.

 A couple of examples of this chart follow for different courses.
-In the first example, you see the enrollment climb fairly steadily over a period of nearly six months for a MOOC.
+In the first example, you see the enrollment climb fairly steadily over a period of five months for a MOOC.
 The markers begin with 2 "student" enrollments (almost certainly the course creator and another staff member) on the day the course was created in Studio.

 .. image:: ../images/enrollment_chart.png
  :alt: The Daily Student Enrollment chart for nearly six months.
 The periods
-       when the rate of enrollment was greater are circled, and the tip for the course start date on September 1st is shown.
+       when the rate of enrollment was greater are circled, and the tip for the course start date on October 24th is shown.

+..
+ColumbiaX/HIST1.1x/3T2014/enrollment/activity/

-The chart does reveal several periods when the rate of new enrollments increased, or "spiked" (circled).
+The chart does reveal several periods when the rate of new enrollments increased rapidly, or "spiked" (circled).
 The team for this course might have the contextual knowledge to correlate those periods with marketing efforts or automated enrollment events, or might want to research possible explanations.
-After the course start date, on September 1, 2014, enrollment continued to increase.
-You can then begin to see a slight decline.
+After the course start date, on September 17, 2014, enrollment continued to increase.

 The second example shows the Daily Student Enrollment chart for a small, private online course.
 In this course, the course team used the Instructor